 Diploma Frames and UGA Merchandise

-UGA merchandise, including diploma frames, can be purchased from the University of Georgia Bookstore located next to Sanford Stadium, the Tate Student Center, and the Zell B. Miller Learning Center as well as online from Jostens.
+UGA merchandise, including diploma frames, can be purchased from the University of Georgia Bookstore located next to Sanford Stadium as well as online from Jostens.

 Lost & Found

-For items believed lost at Sanford Stadium, please contact the University of Georgia Police Department at detectives@police.uga.edu.
+For items believed lost at Stegeman Coliseum, please contact the University of Georgia Police Department at detectives@police.uga.edu.

 First Aid

 First Aid and ambulance services will be on-site to assist with emergency needs.
-First Aid stations are located at Section 119 and on the Field Level at the East End Zone Lounge.
+First Aid is located behind Section NN in the Stegeman Coliseum concourse.

 Helpful Tips